Chicago Bears vs. New York Giants NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - The Bears average 55.9 fewer yards per game (308.0) than the Giants give up per outing (363.9).

-- Chicago is 2-2 against the spread and 2-2 overall when the team totals over 363.9 yards.
+- In games that Chicago piles up more than 363.9 yards, the team is 2-2 against the spread and 2-2 overall.

 - This year, the Bears have turned the ball over 25 times, five more than the Giants' takeaways (20).